chaldea-center/chaldea-docs/docs/installation.md

 ### Windows

 ::: tip
 Please run the app after decompression.
-Save to non-system folder, e.g. inside `Program File`, you may need admin permission, and some functions may not work properly.
+And save to non-system folder, e.g. `Program File` is not recommended, you may need admin permission, and some functions may not work properly.
 :::

 #### Error: `VCRUNTIME140_1.dll was not found`